plan-net/core4/docs/source/core4/frontend/widgets.rst

     </body>
     </html>

-The last step is to create a vuetify instance and set the theme.
-From this point on you can start developing the widget with Vuetify (https://vuetifyjs.com/en/).‪
+The last step is to create a Vuetify instance and to set the theme.
+From this point on you can start developing the widget with Vuetify Components (https://vuetifyjs.com/en/).‪

 .. code-block:: html